octoXme/date/README.md

 # Coding Challenge - Date Difference

+A simple react component that calculates the number of days between two dates ([Demo] (https://octoxme.github.io/date/))
 ## Available Scripts (In the project directory)

-Please follow the commands below in order to run the app
+Please follow the commands in order to run this app locally
 ### `npm install`

 install all dependencies in local node_modules folder